Cover image of "The Winds of War," one of the best novels about World War II

 You’ll notice several titles each by three authors who have written series of thrillers that are set at least in part during World War II: Alan Furst and Alex Gerlis, who write about espionage, and the late Philip Kerr, whose protagonist was an anti-Nazi detective in Hitler’s Germany.
 However, the action in many of the novels by Furst and Kerr takes place either before or after the war and do not appear on this list.

 The 10 best novels about World War II are listed first.
-A second list that includes all five dozen books follows.
+A second list that includes all seven dozen books follows.
 That list is broken up into five sub-lists.
 Within the top list and each sub-list the titles are listed in alphabetical order by the authors’ last names.
 Each includes a link to my review.

 The 10 best novels about World War II